bds21005/Ben-Schies-Portfolio/index.md

 While I have a strong background in high energy and optics research, I have other interests, such as a minor in **AstroPhysics**, and a background in **robotics**.

-Feel free to reach out with any questions or if you would like to connect: benjamin.schies@uconn.edu
+Feel free to reach out with any questions or if you would like to connect:\n benjamin.schies@uconn.edu
 860-215-5930